Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Numerical Experiments

 \subsubsection{Preliminary examples}

 Here we provide three illustrative examples of secular test-particle trajectories, called `Ex-1', `Ex-2', and `Ex-3'.
-In all cases we use a fiducial outer-planet architecture with parameters listed in Table \ref{tab:N0_params}, called N0.
+In all cases we use a fiducial outer-planet architecture called N0, with parameters listed\footnote{In addition to the orbital elements listed in Table \ref{tab:N0_params}, we choose initial apsidal angles $\varpi_{1} = 93 \fdg 2$, $\varpi_{2} = 266 \fdg 9$.
+This choice minimizes the amplitude of eccentricity mode I ($|c_{\rm I}|$, see Eq.\ \ref{eq:ecc_modes}) for fixed initial values of $e_{1}$ and $e_{2}$ because $\varpi_{1} - \varpi_{2} \approx 180^{\circ}$.
+We will later show that mode I is mainly responsible for driving chaos in our simulations while mode II is not.
+However, the particular values of these angles have a small effect on the emergence of secular chaos.
+The nodal angles always satisfy $\Omega_{1} - \Omega_{2} = 180^{\circ}$.} in Table \ref{tab:N0_params}.

 Run Ex-1, shown in Figure \ref{fig:history_Ex1}, demonstrates a chaotic trajectory leading to tidal disruption of the planetesimal.
 The particle is initialized in a range of parameter space where the secular resonances $\omega_{\rm p} \approx \lambda_{\rm I}$ and $\omega_{\rm p} \approx |\lambda_{0}|$ overlap and chaos is expected.
 Initially, the trajectory has a quasiperiodic character, with the eccentricity and inclination undergoing small oscillations.
 Around $t = 400 \Myr$, however, the trajectory abruptly `breaks free' and exhibits chaotic diffusion, with sudden spikes in the eccentricity and inclination.
 Shortly before $t = 2.2 \Gyr$ an extreme eccentricity spike takes it to the threshold $e = 0.9999$ and the run is halted; we note that the particle's terminal orbit is retrograde, with an inclination $I = 115\fdg6$.